 How can the viewer claim to know more than the creator?
 In my defense, I instinctively knew from watching the real Dana Scully what her Pygmalion-like creator may have still been in denial about, that come what may, she was falling in love with Fox Mulder.
 It didn’t matter what anyone else said, including Chris Carter.
 Scully told me.
 It was the gospel truth.

-The more cynical among us might say that Carter eventually caved in the MSR department only because of fan pressure and potential ratings, but I’m not of a cynical turn.
+The more cynical among us might say that Carter eventually caved in the MSR department only because of fan pressure and ratings, but I’m not of a cynical turn.
 A Mulder/Scully romance would have happened eventually because their relationship naturally evolved irrespective of original intent or outside expectations.
 By Season 6, to keep them apart much longer would have been more unrealistic than a man-sized worm.
 My Philey Sense tells me that Chris Carter realized this and just went with the flow.

-Philip Padgett, Scully’s creepy admirer, is a not so subtle, if far less socially adept, substitute for Carter himself as the writer whose character has escaped his control long enough to write her own script while he wasn’t looking.
+Philip Padgett, Scully’s creepy admirer, is a not so subtle, if far less socially adept, substitute for Carter himself — a writer whose character has escaped his control long enough to write her own script while he wasn’t looking.
 Like I said, intangible ≠ unreal.
 Scully is so much her own person, such a fully fleshed idea, that Padgett can no longer predict her choices.
 The question is then, did he ever really?
 Where does the writer’s intention end and the real Dana Scully begin?

 In a lot of ways, I bet life is easier for a novelist than a television writer.
 A novelist creates and idea and shapes it with words, communicating directly with his audience.
 A television writer sees his vision revised by several sets of minds and hands until what the viewers at home see may or may not be recognizable to him.
 But that’s just tough cookies.

 And I suppose that’s why The X-Files was/is a benchmark of fanfiction.
 It created characters whose adventures its audience couldn’t help but chronicle offscreen because they existed, waiting to be chronicled.
-After all, how could a TV show hold them anymore than it could hold you or me?
-In fanfiction, the viewer becomes the writer, flipping the natural order on its head but at the same time drawing even more attention to the heart of the process of characterization.
+After all, how could a TV show hold them any more than it could hold you or me?
+In fanfiction, the viewer becomes the writer, flipping the natural order on its head, but at the same time, drawing even more attention to the heart of the process of characterization.

 The milagro, the real miracle here is the mysterious power of the obsessive mind to create life where there was none.
-No, these earthly creators can’t breathe the physical breath of life into Dana Scully, but they can do pretty much everything shy of it, to the point where I sometimes find myself wondering how it could be possible that Dana Scully isn’t standing in front of me with eyebrow raised in inquisition the way Naciamento appears before Padgett…. though I suppose she’d come for Chris Carter first.
+No, these earthly creators can’t breathe the physical breath of life into Dana Scully, but they can do pretty much everything shy of it, to the point where I sometimes find myself wondering how it could be possible that Dana Scully isn’t standing in front of me with eyebrow raised in inquisition the way Naciamento appears before Padgett….
+Though I suppose she’d come for Chris Carter first.
 But I’m next.

-Right at this moment “Milagro” is playing in the background.
+Right at this moment, “Milagro” is playing in the background.
 And if Dana Scully were to plant her fingers on the bottom of my television screen and pull herself out only mild surprise would register on my face.